Azure/azure-powershell/src/ResourceManager/ServiceBus/Commands.ServiceBus/help/New-AzureRmServiceBusNamespace.md

 ```

 ## DESCRIPTION
-The ** New-AzureRmServiceBusNamespace ** cmdlet create a new ServiceBus NameSpace, Once created, this namespace's resource manifest is immutable.
+The **New-AzureRmServiceBusNamespace** cmdlet creates a new Service Bus namespace.
+Once created, this namespace's resource manifest is immutable.
 This operation is idempotent.

 ## EXAMPLES